 Digestion resulted in badly reproducible recoveries with deficits of an average 25.7 (±5.5) % and maxima of 42 %, probably due to evaporation and volatilization of Se during digestion.
-This does not only lead to inaccurate concentration determinations in phytoagar: According to Cappa et al. (2003)
+This does not only lead to inaccurate concentration determinations in phytoagar: According to Cappa et al. (2003) the isotope fractionation of hydrogen and oxygen is very high at evaporation processes.
+Therefore it probably has effects on Se isotope composition, especially with rates in the range measured.
+There is a slight species dependence regarding selenate yielding higher recoveries than selenite and SeMet, probably because it is a thermodynamically stable molecule that does hardly transform into volatile species (Olin et al., 2005).
+Any significant dependence on concentration could not be detected.

-Vacuum filtration resulted in full Se recoveries (103.3 ( $\pm$ 2.6) %) averaged on concentration and species.
+Vacuum filtration resulted in full Se recoveries (103 ( $\pm$ 2.6) %) averaged on concentration and species.
 Slight species dependent differences can be explained with small variations in solute transport behavior.
 The diffusion coefficient (Equation (76)), which determines the solute transport speed in solution via 1st Fick's Law (Equation (77)), negatively correlates with the molecular size (which is proportional to the hydrodynamic radius R0), while the other parameters are species independent (Cussler, 1997).
 That is the reason why relative recoveries of more than 100 % were detected for the small oxyanions and values around 100 % for the larger organic molecule SeMet.

-$$D = \frac{k_B T}{6 \pi \eta \mathbf{R_0}} \tag{76}$$
+$$D = \frac{k_B T}{6 \pi \eta R_0} \tag{76}$$